abpio/abp-commercial-docs/en/modules/database-tables.md

 ### CmsPollUserVotes

-This table stores the user votes for the polls managed by the CMS Kit Module.
+This table stores the user votes for the polls that are managed by the CMS Kit Module.
 It allows to keep track of the users who have voted in a particular poll and their selected options.

 ### CmsShortenedUrls

-This table stores URL mappings in the system and used by the [URL Forwarding](cms-kit/url-forwarding.md) feature of the CMS Kit Module.
+This table stores URL mappings in the system and is used by the [URL Forwarding](cms-kit/url-forwarding.md) feature of the CMS Kit Module.
 The [URL forwarding system](cms-kit/url-forwarding.md) allows the creation of URLs that redirect to other pages or external websites.

 ## [File Management Module](file-management.md)